lucian-cret/arobs_battleships/README.md

 Choose the grid settings and start shooting.

 ### Good to know
-* There are 2 types of ships that can be placed on the grid.
+* There are 2 types of ships that can be placed on the grid:
-    - Battleship which takes up 5 squares
+    - Battleships which take up 5 squares each
-    - Destroyers which takes up 4 squares
+    - Destroyers which take up 4 squares each
-* If the size of the grid is smaller than double the number of the squares occupied by ships, then a warning will be shown and you cannot start a new game.
+* If the size of the grid is smaller than double the number of the squares occupied by the ships, then a warning will be shown and you cannot start a new game.